ocaml/ocaml.org/data/tutorials/language/0it_06_hof.md

 say_hi "Joe";;
 ```

-If we wanted to say hello to the same person multiple times, we'd just _repeat_ the same line of code.
+If we wanted to say "hello" to the same person multiple times, we'd just _repeat_ the same line of code.

 ```ocaml
 say_hi "Camel";;